papermoonio/polkadot-ecosystem-docs-draft/docs/dev-tools/zombienet/index.md

 ## CLI Usage

 Zombienet provides a CLI tool that allows interaction with the tool.
 The CLI can receive commands and flags to perform different kinds of operations.
-The following sections will guide you through the primary usage of the Zombienet CLI and the available commands and flags.
+The following tables will guide you through the primary usage of the Zombienet CLI and the available commands and flags.

 |  Command  |                                                  Description                                                  |                                                                                                                                                      Arguments                                                                                                                                                       |
 | :-------: | :-----------------------------------------------------------------------------------------------------------: | :------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------: |